-The MMS Series Inverter/Charger may only be used in life-support devices or systems with the express written approval of Magnum Energy.
-Failure of the MMS Series Inverter/Charger can reasonably be expected to cause the failure of that life-support device or system, or to affect the safety or effectiveness of that device or system.
-If the MMS Series Inverter/Charger fails, it is reasonable to assume that the health of the user or other persons may be endangered.
+The MMS Series inverter/charger may only be used in life support devices or systems with the express written approval of Magnum Energy.
+Failure of this inverter can reasonably be expected to cause the failure of that life support device or system, or to affect the safety or effectiveness of that device or system.
+If the MMS Series inverter fails, it is reasonable to assume that the health of the user or other persons may be endangered.